JeanBeq/JeanBeq/README.md

 ### Hi i'm Jbek 👋

-hello I'm a 17 yo student who has some notions in Python and who spends his time playing video games and developing for fun.
+hello I'm a 17 yo french student who has some notions in Python and who spends his time playing video games and developing for fun.

 _________________